Astraly-Labs/pragma-docs/docs/docs/v1/Resources/computational-feeds/TWAP.md

         time, // duration
         start_time, // beginning of the twap
     );
-    return twap; // will return the volatility multiplied by 10^decimals }
+    return twap; // will return the twap multiplied by 10^decimals }

 //USAGE